Local Area Considerations

 At the festival you will notice several local community groups doing fundraising activities.
 Please support them and let them know how much you all appreciate being able to visit this special venue each year!

 Thank you for helping us to be able to stage Earth Frequency in a respectful and positive manner for the local community.

 This is a hugely important aspect of the festival and we need everyone on board to keep the festival safe and well regarded by the local area.
-In 2018 we experienced a decrease in the number of drink/drug related driver offences both before and after the festival and we want to continue this positive progress.
 Please remember, if you drive under the influence you are not only risking your own life, but also the lives of your passengers and putting the local area residents at risk also.